 Increased competition and oversupply may affect our operators' and managers' ability to meet their obligations to us

-The operators and managers of our properties compete on a local and regional basis with operators and managers of properties and other health care providers that provide comparable services for residents and patients, including on the basis of the scope and quality of care and services provided, reputation and financial condition, physical appearance of the properties, price, and location.
-In addition, in light of labor shortages for medical and non-medical workers in many geographic areas, our operators and tenants increasingly compete to attract qualified and experienced employees.
-Our operators and managers are expected to encounter increased competition in the future that could limit their ability to attract residents and employees or expand their businesses.
-In addition, we expect that there will continue to be a more than adequate inventory of seniors housing facilities.
+The operators and managers of our properties compete on a local and regional basis with operators and managers of properties and other healthcare providers that provide comparable services for residents and patients, including on the basis of the scope and quality of care and services provided, clinical conditions and safety, including as a result of any widespread illness or epidemic, consumer confidence in and public perception about such healthcare services and financial condition, physical appearance of the properties, price and location.
+In addition, in light of labor shortages for medical and non-medical workers in many geographic areas, our operators and tenants may increasingly compete to attract qualified and experienced employees.
+Our operators and managers could encounter increased competition in the future that could limit their ability to attract residents and employees or expand their businesses.
 We cannot be certain that the operators of all of our facilities will be able to achieve and maintain occupancy and rate levels that meet our expected yields and fulfill their obligations to us.
 If our operators and managers cannot compete effectively or if there is an oversupply of facilities, their financial performance could have a material adverse effect on our financial results.

 Competition - Risk 2